kreait/firebase-php/docs/setup.rst

 By default, the SDK is able to autodiscover the Service Account for your project in the following conditions:

 #.
+Your application runs on Google Cloud Engine.

+#.
 The path to the JSON key file is defined in one of the following environment variables

    * ``FIREBASE_CREDENTIALS``